OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Dynamic creation of :ref:`Clusters <cluster_guide>` as pools of hosts that share datastores and virtual networks for load balancing, high availability, and high performance computing

+- ref:`customizable and highly scalable monitoring system <mon>` and also can be integrated with external data center monitoring tools.

+- Powerful and flexible :ref:`scheduler <schg>` for the definition of workload and resource-aware allocation policies such as packing, striping, load-aware, affinity-aware…

+- :ref:`Resource quota management <quota_auth>` to track and limit computing, storage and networking resource utilization

+- Support for multiple data stores to balance I/O operations between storage servers, or to define different SLA policies (e.g. backup) and performance features for different VM types or users [TODO: Add Link]

+- :ref:`PCI passthrough <kvm_pci_passthrough>` available for VMs that need consumption of raw GPU devices existing on a physical host

+- :ref:`Advanced disk snapshot capabilities <vm_guide_2_disk_snapshots>`, Disk resizing, :ref:`grow a VM disk at instantiation time <vm_guide2_resize_disk>` on your VM while conforming with your quotas and being noted down for accounting FALTA HOT

+**FEDERATED CLOUD ENVIRONMENTS**

 - :ref:`Federation of multiple OpenNebula Zones <introf>` for scalability, isolation or multiple-site support

-- ref:`customizable and highly scalable monitoring system <mon>` and also can be integrated with external data center monitoring tools.

-- Powerful and flexible :ref:`scheduler <schg>` for the definition of workload and resource-aware allocation policies such as packing, striping, load-aware, affinity-aware…  [TODO: Add link]
+- Users can seamlessly provision virtual machines from multiple zones with an integrated interface both in Sunstone and CLI

 **HIGH AVAILABILITY AND BUSINESS CONTINUITY**